Evidence and Reimbursement For Personalized Medicine Program

 - Assess the development and timing of payer policies on key examples of personalized medicine, including genomic sequencing

 - Generate a predictive model of the factors that lead to the successful adoption of new technologies in healthcare

 TRANSPERS Program on Evidence and Reimbursement of Personalized Medicine

 Conceptual framework – Stakeholders, Topics, Capabilities

-The Payer Advisory Board is funded primarily by the National Institutes of Health, with additional funding from foundations.
+The Payer Advisory Council is funded primarily by the National Institutes of Health, with additional funding from foundations.